contiamo/restful-react/README.md

 interface RestfulProviderProps<T> {
   /** The backend URL where the RESTful resources live. */
   base: string;
-  /** The current path the request will attempt to resolve. */ url?: string;
   /**
    * A function to resolve data return from the backend, most typically
    * used when the backend response needs to be adapted in some way.